A lower bound on the saturation number and a strengthening for triangle-free graphs: Lower bounds for triangle-free graphs and saturation numbers of trees with small diameter

 \subsection{High-degree neighbors}

 We now consider triangle-free graphs $H$ with $k_1 > k_0$.
 In a graph which is saturated with respect to such a graph $H$, almost every vertex has a neighbor of degree strictly larger than $k_0$.
-We will strengthen Lemma~\ref{lem:trianglefreepart1} in this case, as we did in Lemma~\ref{lem:generalpart1}.
-Two corollaries follow from the proof, one regarding the assumption $k_1' \geq k_0 + 2$, and the other regarding the minimum degree of an $S_{s,t}$-saturated graph of large order.
+We now strengthen Lemma~\ref{lem:trianglefreepart1} in a similar manner to the second statement in Lemma~\ref{lem:generalpart1}.
+Two corollaries follow from the proof, one which removes the assumption $k_1' \geq k_0 + 2$ and the other regarding $S_{s,t}$-saturated graphs of sufficiently large order.